alightedlamp/RPS-Multiplayer/README.md

-# RPS-Multiplayer
+# Rock Paper Scissors Multiplayer

-A multiplayer game using Firebase
+A multiplayer game using Firebase.